openharmony/docs/en/application-dev/reference/arkui-ts/ts-types.md

 ## PixelStretchEffectOptions<sup>10+</sup>

-Describes the pixel stretch effect options.
+The **PixelStretchEffectOptions** type is used to describe the pixel stretch effect options.

 | Name    | Type               | Mandatory  | Description            |
 | ------ | ----------------- | ---- | -------------- |